wsdonnelly/ant_cop/README.md

 - if each ant takes a valid path
 - if all ants wind up at the end room

+# output
+- if no errors are found ant_cop will output the number of lines used (useful when testing accuracy)
+- if errors are found ant_cop will out put the nature of the error and the offending ants and line.
+- this part is kind of a mess, but if errors are found it's useful to run the same map again that generated the errors but this time write lem-in's out to a file.
+Then you can grep (etc) ant_cop's output aginst this file.
 ## notes:
-This was written "rush style" so there are most likely many bugs, and the code is a bit of a mess.
-Please let me know if you find something or feel free to send me a pull request
+This was written "rush style" so there are most likely many bugs, and the code is a bit of a mess.Please let me know if you find something or feel free to send me a pull request

 _ant_cop does not check for map composition errors and assumes that this is handled by lem-in._